Opinionated Fable2 - Architecture & Performance

 }

-PS: I’m using Fable REPL and Fable 2 REPL for testing out the code.
-It is great way you can see what our F# code is doing.
+PS: I'm using Fable REPL and Fable 2 REPL for testing out the code.
+It's a great way you can see what our F# code is doing.
 It will generate hell pretty JavaScript.

 Let's see the generated JavaScript for Fable